gagewrye/ProceduralBoxSim/README.md

 7. Convert this map to unreal engine environment

 ## Data Structures:
-1. MinHeap to store the edges for Prim's
-2. Something that simultaneously tracks the number of times every block has been traversed.
+1. Something that simultaneously tracks the number of times every block has been traversed.
 Once all of the blocks traversed >= 1, then we will know that the environment has been fully explored.
-We could probably use an array that stores the references/pointers to every floor tile's traversion count and then return false if any are false.
+We could probably use an array that stores the references/pointers to every floor tile's traversion count and then return false if any are 0.
 Done: tiles
+Done: Minimum Spanning Tree

 ## Algorithms:

-1. Point placer - variable for how many points/rooms
-2. Prim's
-3. Hallway algorithm to connect a room to another room.
+1. Hallway generator to connect a room to another room.
 It will build only in the x/-x and y/-y directions to simplify the process for now.
-4. Room Generator - variables for minimum room size, maximum room size.
+2. Room Generator - variables for minimum room size, maximum room size.
 Produces a single floor tile block surrounded by wall tiles
+Done: Prim's
+Done: Point placer and graph generator

 ## Main generation function:
 Inputs: map size (X x Y), number of rooms, minimum room size, maximum room size, seed for random function (int)
-Output: Map size, tile objects
+Output: Map size, tile objects, traversal tracker